Gopal Iron and Steels Company Submits Postal Ballot Results to BSE

 Director Appointments

-The postal ballot included appointments of four new directors across different categories to strengthen the board composition.
+The postal ballot included appointments of four new directors across different categories to strengthen the board composition, with all appointments receiving strong shareholder approval.

 Historical Stock Returns for Gopal Iron & Steels Company